pauldijou/redux-act/README.md

 // return { __id__: 'SERIALIZE_TODO', type: 'SERIALIZE_TODO', payload: 1 }
 ```

+An action creator has the following methods:

+#### assignTo(store | dispatch)

 Remember that you still need to dispatch those actions.
 If you already have one or more stores, you can assign the action using the `assignTo` function.
 This will mutate the action creator itself.
-If you need immutability, you can use `bindTo`, it will return a new action creator function which will automatically dispatch its action.
+You can pass one store or one dispatch function or an array of any of both.

 ```javascript
 let action = createAction();